 Individuals with assets in multiple jurisdictions should consider their investment portfolio and whether any changes would be appropriate now that the transition period is over.
-In particular, although domestic tax provisions are unlikely to change immediately after the transition period, UK residents with property in an EU Member State may find themselves subject to the more punitive tax charges that some Member States apply to non-EU residents who hold property there.
+In particular, although domestic tax provisions are unlikely to change significantly after the transition period, UK residents with property in an EU Member State may find themselves subject to the more punitive tax charges that some Member States apply to non-EU residents who hold property there.
 This may impact tax on gains, income and potentially gifts and inheritance.
 Advice may be required from a number of different jurisdictions to make tax-efficient decisions.

 In disputes concerning international trusts with assets, trustees and beneficiaries in multiple jurisdictions, the question of which court has jurisdiction can be the first battle.
 EU law sets out provisions to govern the jurisdiction of the courts.
 It remains to be seen what the arrangements for cross-border disputes will be after Brexit and how jurisdiction will be determined where there are connections to a number of European countries.

 For individuals with assets in EU Member States trying to plan their succession, or for beneficiaries trying to work out their entitlement to an international estate (or disputing the same), Brexit may have gone some way to clarifying one aspect of the law in this area.
 The EU Succession Regulation (Brussels IV) provides common conflict of law rules across those EU Member States which signed up to the Regulation as to which law applies to the succession of assets held in those states.